 We fly from London Heathrow on El Al flight no. LY316 to Ben Gurion Airport Tel Aviv where we will be met by our tour guide.
-Then on by private coach to the hotel situated directly beside the Sea of Galilee www.ronbeachhotel.com
+Then on by private coach to the Restal Hotel in Tiberias which is directly overlooking the Sea of Galilee www.restal.co.il (not the Ron Beach as stated in the brochure.)

 DAY 2/WEDNESDAY 11th We start our pilgrimage on the Sea of Galilee with a trip across the lake on a "Jesus boat".
 Half way across the engine is stopped and there is a complete silence, time to gather our thoughts and feelings and reflect on where we are.
 Perhaps it is not too difficult to imagine seeing Jesus and his disciples striding across the nearby hillside.